Industry News

 The National Housing Corporation has for example built a Sh1 billion expanded polystyrene (EPS) factory in Machakos, with a capacity to produce 126,720 panels annually.
 The panels have the potential to lower costs by up to 30 per cent.

-Koto Housing, an affordable housing solutions provider, has also invested heavily in alternative building technology and so is US-based International Green Structures, which uses rice and wheat husks to manufacture building panels.
-The firm is building a Sh1.3 billion panel-making company in Thika, with a capacity to manufacture 12,000 housing units annually.
+Koto Housing, an affordable housing solutions provider, has also invested heavily in alternative building technology and so has US-based International Green Structures, which uses rice and wheat husks to manufacture building panels.

-But despite the massive investments in new technologies, brick and mortar still account 95 per cent of building materials in the country.
+But despite the massive investments in new technologies, brick and mortar still account for 95 per cent of building materials in the country.

-Another hurdle is lack of professional support for prefab technology, with a majority of graduates and practising builders not familiar with alternative building technologies.
+Another hurdle is the lack of professional support for prefab technology, with a majority of graduates and practising builders not familiar with alternative building technologies.

 “A lot of them [professionals] are still analogue and this is an area we are trying to improve,” he said at a recent seminar on affordable housing.

-“We are pushing for standardisation of EPS to protect consumers because a lot of people are now doing it [manufacturing the panels] without necessarily putting in safety requirements,” he said.
+“We are pushing for standardisation of EPS to protect consumers because a lot of people are now doing it [manufacturing the panels] without putting in safety requirements,” he said.

-Mr Saisi’s sentiments have been echoed by Charles Kabubo, the acting director for Sustainable Materials Research and Technology Centre [SMARTEC] at the Jomo Kenyatta University of Agriculture and Technology.
+Mr Saisi’s sentiments have been echoed by Charles Kabubo, the acting director for the Sustainable Materials Research and Technology Centre [SMARTEC] at the Jomo Kenyatta University of Agriculture and Technology.

 “There is no reason why Kenya cannot have the standard [for alternative building technology],” Mr Kabubo said.